Shoulder Flexion Definition

 What are the Degrees of Freedom for the Shoulder Joint?

-The Degrees of Freedom refers to how many planes of movement a joint has.
+The Degrees of Freedom refer to how many planes of movement a joint has.

-For example, in the case of the shoulder joint, we can say that there are three degrees of freedom.
+For example, the shoulder joint has three degrees of freedom.

 Shoulder flexion occurs in the sagittal plane.

-This is one degree of freedom, meaning that we have one plane of movement.
+This is one degree of freedom, meaning we have one plane of movement.

-And the same is true for shoulder extension which also occurs in the sagittal plane.
+The same applies to shoulder extension, which occurs in the sagittal plane.

 Remember, all shoulder flexion and extension movements occur in the sagittal plane.

-This is important to know for your NASM Certification exam and career as a personal trainer or fitness enthusiast.
+This is important for your NASM Certification exam and career as a personal trainer or fitness enthusiast.

 - NASM Exam Secrets Test Prep Team (Author)